apoorvtechh/expense_data_app/README.md

 # Expense Tracker: Flutter App

-Expense Tracker (Replace the URL with the actual image URL of your project)

 # Description

 Expense Tracker is a mobile application developed using the Flutter framework, designed to help users track and manage their expenses.
 The app provides a user-friendly interface to record and categorize expenses, making it easier for individuals to keep a close eye on their spending habits.